Discover

 AI summary

-Lenders also assess your UMI (Uncommitted Monthly Income) to gauge financial stability and require AML (Anti-Money Laundering) identity checks.
-A strong credit score is vital, as it shows lenders you are a reliable borrower and improves your approval chances.
+Lenders also assess your UMI (Uncommitted Monthly Income) and require AML (Anti-Money Laundering) identity checks.
+Maintaining a strong credit score is vital for securing loan approval.
+Understanding these concepts will help you prepare a stronger mortgage application.

 What does LVR mean?